 The Personal Representative's job, step-by-step.
 The Personal Representative is the “boss” of the estate.
 Once appointed, the Personal Representative will have complete control of the deceased's accounts and property and can get to work:

 - While the Personal Representative is in complete control of the estate, he or she has a duty to do so in the interest of the beneficiaries and to keep them informed of what is going on.

 - The Personal Representative first prepares an “Inventory” (list) of the assets belonging to the deceased, with their values as of the date of death, and distributes the Inventory to the heirs and the people named in the Will.

 - The Personal Representative pays the most important bills (e.g., mortgage) as they come in.
 The Personal Representative should wait four to five months for other creditors to submit their bills and should usually not distribute assets to beneficiaries until that period is over.
 (Creditors have a period of four months after the Probate Court publishes a legal notice in the local newspaper concerning the opening of the estate.)

 - The Personal Representative gathers and distributes tangible personal property (such as furniture, dishes, jewelry, and tools) to the beneficiaries and will sell or dispose of items not wanted by the beneficiaries.

 - If there are investments such as stocks and bonds, the Personal Representative may sell these investments.

 - If there is real estate to be sold, the Personal Representative gets the property ready to sell and then lists it for sale.
 If the real estate is to be distributed to beneficiaries, the Personal Representative will deed the property to the beneficiaries.

 - The Personal Representative files the deceased 's final income tax return and may also, depending on the income to the estate, file a separate tax return for the estate.

 - An estate tax return may also be filed, depending on the size of the estate and whether there is real estate.
-(Only estates of over $5.6 million are subject to estate tax in Maine; the federal threshold is currently $11 million.)
+(Only estates of over $5.8 million are subject to estate tax in Maine; the federal threshold is about $11 million; these thresholds rise with inflation.)